ixahil/portfolio/README.md

 ## Overview

 This is my Full Stack Portfolio, showcasing my skills and projects.
-It's built using Next.js, React, MongoDB, TypeScript, Express, and Tailwind CSS.
+It's built using:

 - **Next.js**
 - **React**